ComNetsHH/ldacs_simulator/scenarios/results/README.md

 Please be aware that conducting all simulations requires substantial simulation time.
 We have run these simulations in a highly parallelized fashion on the High Performance Computing (HPC) Cluster of the Hamburg University of Technology.
 The HPC has a large number of servers available, equipped with Intel Xeon E5-2680 CPUs of different versions, ranging from 2.4GHz to 3.3GHz.
-When each target is run by 14 cores in parallel (where applicable), allow a simulation time of roughly ten hours per target.
+When each target is run by 14 cores in parallel (where applicable), allow a simulation time of up to three hours per target.
-Scale according to the hardware that you have available, and bring a lot of coffee (or let it run over night(s)).
+Scale according to the hardware that you have available, and bring a lot of coffee (or let it run over night).

+# tl;dr (too long; didn't read)
+The ten graphs in the paper are associated to ten SLURM files.
+Open each file, copy&paste the `make` commands therein, and execute them to generate all graphs in the paper.